 The National Heavy Equipment Operators School offers hybrid training to prepare students to operate tractors, bulldozers, excavators and many other pieces of construction equipment.
+The two-phase programs include distance and on-campus portions.
 The distance learning portion of the program can be completed at students' leisure.

 The online courses for the heavy equipment training programs familiarize students with principles of heavy equipment operating.
 This includes terminology and safety equipment for the different equipment.
 Students also learn basic procedures, which they expand upon in the month-long resident-training program.
 Online modules cover: